rexhanh/1724_final_project/proposal.md

 # Motivation

-Our project is inspired by one of the ideas, "Personal Finance Tracker."
+Our project is inspired by one of the ideas,
+"Personal Finance Tracker."
 One of our teammates recently got into managing his stock, and after seeing the provided ideas, he decided to build an app to track his stocks.

-Our team gathered together because we are all interested in creating an app with Rust, and building such an app will be perfect because a stock tracking app will require a lot of design and front-end work, and we would like to explore frontend built in Rust with text user interface.
-Since creating this project requires calling real-time stock API, we have already found a free API to ensure this project can finish on time.
+Our team gathered together because we are all interested in exploring Rust frontend with text user interface.
+Also, we think such project is feasible within the time scope, as we have already found a free API [alpha vantage](https://www.alphavantage.co/documentation/) that provides stock market data (with some delay).
+We have acquired a api key and tried several api calls.

 ​​Lastly, we think Rust is a good programming language choice for our tool.
 With its support for concurrency and asynchronous requests, we can make large amounts of requests and gather stock information efficiently.

 # Objective and key features
+## Objective
 Our stock tracker allows users to search for stock, providing both list and detailed views, with relevant news and basic data insights for users to better interpret the stock price in context.

-The list view shows the latest stock prices, open, high, low, previous close, change, and change percent; the detailed view shows a time series change of stock price across time.
-We did not find an API that was free without delay, but we found one that was free but with some delay.
+- The list view shows the latest stock prices, open, high, low, previous close, change, and change percent;
+- The detail view shows a time series change of stock price across time.
+- The analytics insights is part of the detail view for a target stock.
+It provides foundamental (issuer info) and technical analysis (with simple moving average of stock price) for a target stock.
+- A banner at bottom of the page showing a list of top gainers and losers as general advice.
-Users will be able to use this as a GUI version of it.
+- Users will be able to use this as a GUI version of it.
-We will be using stock market data API from [alpha vantage](https://www.alphavantage.co/documentation/) We have obtained an API key.

 This app will be mainly built on **ratatui** and **request**

-### GUI usage

-We will also create a GUI for this tool using [ratatui](https://ratatui.rs/).
-The GUI will mainly consist of two parts: a list view on the left and a chart view on the right.
-At the top, there will be a search bar that users can add and search for the stock/ETF/index, which will show up in the list view on the left side.
+## Features

-1. Starting GUI
+1. GUI support
+- We will create a GUI for this tool using [ratatui](https://ratatui.rs/).
+- Start GUI with
    `$finance --gui`
+- GUI layout
+The GUI will mainly consist of two parts: a list view on the left and a detail view with analytics on the right.
+At the top, a search bar that users can add and search for the stock/ETF/index, which will show up in the list view on the left side.
+At the bottom, a banner shows top gainers and losers.

 2. A list view of stocks/ETF/index

-   On the left, a list view contains user-added stock/ETF/index, showing their names, current prices, and changes.
+   - On the left, a list view contains user-added stock/ETF/index, showing their names, current prices, and changes.

-   **API will be used**: https://www.alphavantage.co/query?function=GLOBAL_QUOTE&symbol=IBM&apikey=demo
+   - **API will be used**: https://www.alphavantage.co/query?function=GLOBAL_QUOTE&symbol=IBM&apikey=demo

-   Example API return
+   - Example API return

    ```
    {